Asylum Attorneys in Sacramento, CA

 The Los Angeles Immigrants’ Rights Project estimates that an asylum seeker is approximately five times more likely to win a case for asylum if they are represented in immigration court by an experienced attorney.

-What is the Difference Between a Refugee and an Asylee?
+What Is the Difference Between a Refugee & an Asylee?

 Not every asylum seeker will one day be considered a refugee.
 However, every refugee will start as an asylum seeker.